-From advertising and cleaning services to engineering and office equipment, and from training and project management to research and recruitment—Australian Government departments and agencies purchase a wide variety of goods and services from the private sector.
+From advertising and cleaning services to engineering and office equipment, and from training and project management to research and recruitment—Australian Government departments and agencies purchase a wide variety of goods and services.

 As a potential supplier to the Government you need to know who to contact and, importantly, how to find business opportunities and effectively compete.
 You also need to understand the rules and processes that apply to how the Government buys goods and services.

 If you are interested in doing business with the Australian Government, then this guide is your starting point.
 It answers basic questions on the essentials, such as: